Bias of AI-Generated Content: An Examination of News Produced by Large Language Models: Methods

 The other type of bias evaluated is racial bias with three population groups: White, Black, and Asian.
 According to the 2020 U.S. Census, these three groups rank as the top three population groups and collectively make up the majority (80\%) of the U.S. population.(\href{https://www.census.gov/library/visualizations/interactive/race-and-ethnicity-in-the-united-state-2010-and-2020-census.html}{https://www.census.gov/library/visualizations/interactive/race-and-ethnicity-in-the-united-state-2010-and-2020-census.html}).
-To identify race-related words in a document, we employed the framework of ``race descriptor + occupation''.
+To identify race-related words in a document, we employed the framework of ``race descriptor + occupation'' and ``race descriptor + gender-related word''.
 In our study, race descriptors consist of white, black, and Asian.
 We used occupations listed in the Occupational Information Network, a comprehensive occupation database sponsored by the U.S. Department of Labor (\href{https://www.onetonline.org/find/all}{https://www.onetonline.org/find/all}).
-According to the framework, a race descriptor is counted as a race-related word if it is followed by an occupation.
+The gender-related word is from the table above.
+According to the framework, a race descriptor is counted as a race-related word if it is followed by an occupation or a gender-related word.
 For example, the word ``black'' in the phrase ``black teacher'' is considered as a race-related word while ``black'' in the phrase ``black ball'' is not.
 Furthermore, we identified additional race related words by determining the race of each individual mentioned in the news articles.
 Specifically, we utilized the Cloud Natural Language API (\href{https://cloud.google.com/natural-language}{https://cloud.google.com/natural-language}) from Google to identify the names of individuals mentioned in either the original news articles or the new articles generated by the examined LLMs.
 The API also provided the links to the respective Wikipedia pages of these individuals.
 Next, we manually determined the race (Black, White, or Asian) of each individual by reviewing the person's Wikipedia page.
 Through this process, we successfully identified a total of 27,453 individual names as race-related words.
 For instance, ``Donald Trump'' is a race-related word associated with the White race.